jkiesele/djctools/README.md

 - **Static Method for Global Logging Control**: The `switch_all_logging` static method allows toggling logging on or off for all `LoggingModule` instances within any `torch.nn.Module` hierarchy.

 This setup simplifies managing logging across different levels in deep learning models, allowing efficient, organized, and scalable logging for large models.

----

-This section of the README provides a clear overview of the current features and usage of `wandb_wrapper` and `LoggingModule`.
-It can be expanded as you add more functionality.
-Let me know if there's anything more you’d like to include!